harshi-55/weather-application/README.md

-A simple weather application openWeatherMap API
+A simple weather application using openWeatherMap API
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).